Fitna (film): Legal actions

 One of the Jyllands-Posten Muhammad cartoons was included in the film without the permission of the artist, Kurt Westergaard.
-Westergaard has asserted that this infringes his copyright and is considering taking legal action against Wilders.
+Westergaard asserted that this infringed his copyright and was considering taking legal action against Wilders.
 The Danish Union of Journalists has said it will file a lawsuit on Westergaard's behalf.
-Similarly Dutch director Rob Muntz announced to file a lawsuit because of the uncredited use of his interview with Theo van Gogh.
+Similarly, Dutch director Rob Muntz announced he was to file a lawsuit because of the uncredited use of his interview with Theo van Gogh.

 In 2010 and 2011 Wilders was accused of criminally insulting religious and ethnic groups and inciting hatred and discrimination.
 However, he was found not guilty in June 2011.

 On 12 February 2009, Wilders was denied entry to the United Kingdom after being invited by the Lord Pearson of the United Kingdom Independence Party to show his film in the House of Lords.
 He declared this "a sad day for the United Kingdom" and accused the government of cowardice.
 Wilders appealed the ban, and on 13 October 2009, it was overturned by the Asylum and Immigration Tribunal.
 The UK Home Office then stated its intention not to appeal the tribunal decision, and Wilders' planned visit to the UK went ahead, with his arriving in the country on 16 October 2009.
 Wilders described the decision to overturn the ban as a "victory for freedom of speech".

 Films made in response

 On 28 March, a film was released by the Arab European League, named Al Mouftinoun.
-The film Ashkar was declared the winner on 3 May 2008.
 A Saudi blogger made a contra-film in April called Schism.
 It was also released on LiveLeak.